jackyyf/paste.py/README.md

 Dependency
 ----------

 python 2.x:	    tested with 2.7.7
 requests:	    tested with 2.3
 colorama:       tested with 0.3.1
+automodinit:    tested with 0.13

 for python version < 2.7, you may also need argparse module.